 Step 2.
 Installing RPM packages with

 Use YUM or DNF package manager to install the downloaded rpm file.
-This will help you to install dependencies required for the package:
+This will help you to install the dependencies required for the package:

 sudo yum localinstall package-idroot.rpm ## Using yum command sudo dnf localinstall package-idroot.rpm ## Using dnf package

 If for some reason you want to remove the installed package use the standard

 dnf remove command followed by the package name: